AgentOxygen/MinecraftModding/README.txt

 src/main/resources/assets/mntchkn

-Which will be abbreviated as assets.mntchkn
+Which will be abbreviated as "assets.mntchkn"

 ------------------------------